raviqqe/doc/slides/stak/library-system.md

 # Summary

-- Buildling a library system is fun!
+- Building a library system is fun!